gonpeche/coop-writing-game/README.md

 Hi there.
 During COVID lockdown I decided to create a game to play with my friends.
 I haven't finished it yet, but most of the main functionality is done.
 Also, the UI is pretty basic, though my idea is to bring animations and other cools stuff later on.

-**IMPORTANT:** The game needs to be played with, at least, 3 players.
-The code still needs to cover edge cases if less than 3 players are online.
-If you want to peek around, open the game in 3 different tabs in your browser.
+**IMPORTANT:** The game needs to be played with, at least, 3 players (the code still needs to cover edge cases if less than 3 players are online).
+If you want to peek around, **open the game in 3 different tabs in your browser**, otherwise _nothing_ will happen after you submit a story.

 # Tech used